Bagyidaw: Crown Prince

-His father Crown Prince Thado Minsaw died on 9 April 1808.
-Nine days later, the young prince at 23 was suddenly elevated to the position of Crown Prince by his grandfather King Bodawpaya.
+His father Crown Prince Thado Minsaw died on 29 March 1809.
+(Note: 14th waxing of [Late] Tagu 1170 ME = 29 March 1809) On 6 April 1809, (Note: 7th waning of Tagu 1171 ME = 6 April 1809) the prince was suddenly elevated to the position of Crown Prince by his grandfather King Bodawpaya.
 The prince was also allowed to inherit his father's fiefs of Dabayin and Shwedaung.
 The Crown Prince was Master-General of the Ordnance in the Burmese-Siamese War of 1808, which ended in a stalemate.
 His elevation to crown prince also brought his royal servants, including Maung Yit (later Gen. Maha Bandula) of Dabayin and Maung Sa (later Lord of Myawaddy) of Sagaing to prominence.
 Myawaddy became his longtime adviser and personal secretary (atwinwn) until his abdication in 1837.
 He promoted Maung Yit to governor of Ahlon-Monywa.

 In 1812, his first queen Princess Hsinbyume died of childbirth in Mingun near Ava.
 The crown prince built a beautiful white stupa in memory of his first wife named Myatheindan Pagoda at Mingun.
 He took on five more queens as crown prince (of the eventual number of 23 queens).
 His third and later chief queen Nanmadaw Me Nu built the Maha Aungmye Bonzan Monastery in 1818, more commonly known as Me Nu Ok Kyaung (Me Nu's Brick Monastery), unusual in that Burmese monasteries traditionally are wooden structures.

 During his stay as crown prince, his grandfather Bodawpaya renewed his expansionism in the west.
 In February 1814, a Burmese expeditionary force invaded Manipur, placing Marjit Singh, who grew up in Ava, as vassal king.

 In 1816, the Ahom governor of Guwahati in Assam, Badan Chandra Borphukan visited the court of Bodawpaya to seek help in order to defeat his political rival Purnananda Burhagohain, the Prime Minister of Ahom Kingdom in Assam.
 A strong force of 16,000 under the command of Gen. Maha Minhla Minkhaung was sent with Badan Chandra Borphukan.
 The Burmese force entered Assam in January 1817 and defeated the Assamese force in the battle of Ghiladhari.
 Meanwhile, Purnananda Burhagohain died and Ruchinath Burhagohain, the son of Purnananda Burahgohain fled to Guwahati.
 The reigning Ahom king Chandrakanta Singha came in terms with Badan Chandra Borphukan and his Burmese allies.
 He appointed Badan Chandra Borphukan as Mantri Phukan (Prime Minister).
 An Ahom princess Hemo Aideo was given for marriage to Burmese King Bodawpaya along with many gifts to strengthen the ties with the Burmese monarch.
 The Burmese force returned to Burma soon after.
 A year later, Badan Chandra Borphukan was assassinated and the Ahom king Chandrakanta Singha was deposed by rival political faction led by Ruchinath Burhagohain, the son of Purnananda Burhagohain.
 Chandrakanta Singha and the friends of Badan Chandra Borphukan appeal for help to Bodawpaya.
 In February 1819, the Burmese forces invaded Assam for second time and reinstalled Chandrakanta Singha on the throne of Assam.